 PHYS 499A (1 unit) 499B (2 units) 499C (3 units) Senior Laboratory Thesis

 Experimental or computational physics research project.
 The student must consult with a physics faculty member to decide on the research problem and then work collaboratively under the guidance of the faculty member.
 The student will produce a 10-20 page paper summarizing the research and the results obtained.
 An appropriate bibliography must be included.
-Prerequisite: Consent of instructor.
+May be repeated for a total of six (6) units.
+Enrollment restricted to students who have obtained consent of instructor.
 The Independent Study/Research & Internship Contract form must be filled out by both student and instructor.
-For those students choosing to use internship experience for their 499, please consult with Professor Tsui and be prepared to have the Faculty Consent form filled out by your supervisor.
+For those students choosing to use internship experience for their 499, please consult with Professor Tsui.